crossplane-contrib/function-hcl/spec.md

 of 1 if it is not supplied. `a` must be supplied by the caller.
 * Arguments are accessed in the function implementation as though they are local variables.
 Functions do not have access to any other state.
 For example, using `req.composite` etc. will fail.
-* The `body` attribute is the return value of the function
+* The `result` attribute is the return value of the function
 * A function may use local variables for temporary calculations in `locals` blocks.
 * A function can call other standard functions or invoke other user functions in its implementation.